Pushing the hybrid approach to low beam energies with dynamic initial conditions from hadronic transport: Hybrid framework

 \subsubsection{Particlization and late-stage}

 A particlization hypersurface is constructed via the Cornelius routine \cite{Huovinen:2012is} during the hydrodynamical evolution.
-When the energy density of a cell cools down below the switching energy density $\epssw$, the relevant information is stored in the output.
-While naively one might expect this value to be equal to $\epsth$, this is not necessary the case, as discussed in Appendix \ref{sec:fluidization_parameters}.
+For every hypercube containing 16 neighboring fluid cells in space and time, an element of particlization surface is found once some cells have their rest frame energy density above $\epssw$ and some below $\epssw$.
+The surface elements found are stored in an output file.
+While naively one might expect $\epssw$ to be equal to $\epsth$, this is not necessarily the case, as discussed in Appendix \ref{sec:fluidization_parameters}.
 Instead, we use $\epssw=0.334\ \GeVfm^3$ as determined in \cite{Gotz:2025wnv}.

-The evolution stops once all cells have crossed $\epssw$.
+The evolution stops once all fluid cells have crossed $\epssw$.
 If this happens before all sources enter the fluid, the remaining particles are regarded as part of the corona.
 This situation occurs for a small number of hadrons in a few events, particularly at the lowest energies, where the hydrodynamic stage is rather short-lived.
-In the beginning of the expansion, however, this poses a particular problem in the DynFlu scenario, where the small bubbles of the fluid formed by few initial particles are quick to expand and cool down, possibly stopping the simulation prematurely.
+In the beginning of the expansion, however, this poses a particular problem in the DynFlu scenario, where the small bubbles of the fluid formed by a few initial particles are quick to expand and cool down, possibly stopping the simulation prematurely.
 We circumvent this by postponing the hypersurface construction until enough sources have entered the fluid.
 In our current setup, 15 particles suffice to sustain a stable hydrodynamic evolution.

+The hypersurface information is used by the SMASH-hadron-sampler \cite{Karpenko:2015xea} for particlization according to the Cooper-Frye prescription, including shear and bulk viscous corrections \cite{Denicol:2014vaa,Paquet:2015lta} to sample hadrons from a thermal distribution.
+The Cooper-Frye formula assumes a non-interacting gas of stable hadrons and hadronic resonances, whereas the EoS in the fluid-dynamic evolution includes contributions from mean field potentials at non-zero baryon density, and a list of hadron states which is smaller from the list in SMASH.
+To ensure consistency between the two, temperature, chemical potentials and flow velocities are recomputed using the SMASH hadron gas equation of state.
+The condition of continuity of energy and momentum flow through the surface is used in the recomputation procedure.